dolphin-in-a-coma/p3d-renderer/README.md

 - Demo models like `models/box` and `models/smiley` are standard Panda3D sample models.

 ### Using with TorchRL
-`p3d_gym.env.P3DEnv` provides a base class for TorchRL environments and utilities to define specs and render batches.
-See `p3d_gym/demo_cartpole_with_logic.py` for a full example environment with rendering.
+`pybatchrender.env.PBREnv` provides a base class for TorchRL environments and utilities to define specs and render batches.
+See `pybatchrender/demo_cartpole_with_logic.py` for a full example environment with rendering.

 ### Package data
-Shader sources under `p3d_gym/shaders/` are included automatically; no path configuration is needed.
+Shader sources under `pybatchrender/shaders/` are included automatically; no path configuration is needed.

 ### Development
 - Build locally: